Rycieos/ncaa-basketball-scraper/README.md

 # espn-basketball-scraper
 API and GUI applications to get NCAA basketball stats from the unofficial ESPN API.

-This program downloads stats for games from ESPN.com, and gathers them into a CSV file.
+This program downloads stats for games or players from ESPN.com, and gathers them into a CSV file.

 Included is a Tkinter GUI program and the Python source code.
 You can use the command line version or develop it by following these steps: